Central Heating Installation Cost

 What's Involved in Installing New Central Heating?

-- Ensure all of the radiator valves are closed and that the vents are sealed before then filling the system with water.
-Bleed each radiator to remove as much air as possible from the system.
+• Your engineer will then ensure all the radiator valves are closed and the vents are sealed before filling the system with water.
+They will then bleed each radiator to remove as much air as possible from the system.

 As we need a new central heating system, should we switch to underfloor heating rather than replace the radiators?
 What's more cost-effective?